Bariatric surgery in Cancun – Mexico is cost-effective and can be explored by people seeking surgical solutions to the obesity.

 Bariatric surgeries focusing on malabsorption involve either shortening or bypassing a portion of the small intestine which results in reduced absorption of nutrients and calories by the body.

-An example of a malabsorptive bariatric surgery are biliopancreatic diversion with or without duodenal switch (BPD-DS).
+An example of a malabsorptive bariatric surgery is biliopancreatic diversion with or without duodenal switch (BPD-DS).

 These are a combination of mild restriction and malabsorption.